Checking configurations before assessment

 XBOW checks that it can:

-Until all three checks pass, you cannot run an assessment.
+Until all the checks pass, you cannot run an assessment.

 Screenshot of a successful configuration check showing "Connected", "Verified", and "Scoping complete".